Amulyagangishetti/groq_image_chat/README.md

 Image Query and Caption Generator
 # ImageQueryCaption

 A Python-based application that generates captions and answers user queries about images.
-It uses Groq for processing image URLs and queries, and Gradio for building the user interface.
+It uses **LLAMA** (Large Language Model Meta AI) via Groq for processing image URLs and queries, and Gradio for building the user interface.

 ## Features
 - Provide an image URL and get a caption for it.